vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/2_Azure_Search.md

 ![Azure Search Settings](./resources/assets/AzureSearchSettings.jpg)

-Finally, the SearchIndexName should be "images," but you may want to confirm that this is what you named your index.
+Finally, the SearchIndexName should be "images," but you may want to confirm that this is what you named your index in the Azure Search lab.

 Press F5 to run your bot again.
 In the Bot Emulator, try searching for something like "dogs" or "water".
 Ensure that you are seeing results when tags from your pictures are requested.

 You might notice that if you run the bot, and immediately try to search for pictures, you are greeted instead.
 Why is that?
 Hint: review the `OnTurn` task in PictureBot.cs.

 Get stuck?
 You can find the solution for this lab under [resources/code/FinishedPictureBot-Part2](./resources/code/FinishedPictureBot-Part2).
+The readme file within the solution (once you open it) will tell you what keys you need to add in order to run the solution.

 ### Continue to [3_LUIS](./3_LUIS.md)
 Back to [README](./0_README.md)